AgnosPCB/documentation/docs/maintenance/Troubleshooting.md

     There is a parameter in the **setup.json** file called **"remember_sensitivity"**.
 Modify the file and set this value to **1** to hold the sensitivity between inspections.

-??? info "The application icon has disapeard.
+??? info "The application icon has disappeared.
 How can I restore it?"

     !!! warning "Important"